 Teachers cater to each child’s individual needs in the classroom through careful use of differentiation.
 The teachers at KGPS are highly skilled in catering to all students learning needs including those working 6, 12 or more months above or below the expected level of achievement.

 Individual Learning plans are written for all those working 12 months below, 18 months above expected level of achievement.
 Students are involved in goal setting and reflection on the successes.

 Support is offered to students working below the expected level in the following ways:

 Support and advice from the Learning Enhancement Program teacher

 Differentiated learning groups targeted to specific learning goals

 At Keysborough Gardens Primary School, we believe in empowering students through voice, agency and leadership.
-Across the school, students contribute to co-designing the curriculum through an effective and authentic process of planning, feedback and deep reflection.
-This enables them to make decisions about what and how they learn and, by allowing the students to actively contribute to the planning of their own learning, promotes meaningful student involvement.
+Across the school, students contribute to the curriculum through an effective and authentic process of planning, feedback and deep reflection.
+This enables them to make decisions about what and how they learn and actively contribute to the planning of their own learning, promoting meaningful student involvement.

 Data analysis and student learning gain forms the basis of our Professional Learning Team meetings and conversations.